 - Folio of annotated texts

-- Essay

-- Investigative report
+- An essay

-- Analytical commentary
+- An analytical commentary

-- Short-answer questions

-- End-of-year external examination
+- External end-of-year examination

 Environmental Science - Unit 1 and 2

 Unit 1: How are Earth's dynamic systems interconnected to support life?

 Students examine the processes and interactions occurring within and between Earth's four interrelated systems - the atmosphere, biosphere, hydrosphere and lithosphere.
 They focus on how ecosystem functioning and can influence many local, regional and global environmental conditions such as plant productivity, soil fertility, water quality and air quality.
 Students explore how changes that have taken place throughout geological and recent history are fundamental to predicting the likely impact of future changes.
 They consider a variety of influencing factors in achieving a solutions-focused approach to responsible management of challenges related to natural and human-induced environmental change.
 A student-adapted or designed investigation is undertaken that involves the generation of primary data and is related to ecosystem components, monitoring and/or change.